Definitions of Research

-- A (noun) researcher or (noun) researchist develops a research design.
+- A (noun) researcher or (noun) researchist (noun) researches (noun) researchable topics.

 - Qualitative Research Resources – Books, Journals, and Helpful Links